gnthibault/siril/README.md

 FITS is the most commonly used digital file format in astronomy.

 Since FITS is a container and doesn't specify the order and size of data, it's useful to fix it at some point.
-Currently, SIRIL uses unsigned 16-bit per channel values (TUSHORT), and images are stored channel after channel on a bottom-to-top, left-to-right order.
+Currently, SIRIL uses 32-bit floating point per channel values (TFLOAT), and images are stored channel after channel on a bottom-to-top, left-to-right order.

 All files imported and converted in SIRIL or files exported by SIRIL are in this